132nd-vWing/TRMA-Brief/README.md

 ## Welcome to TRMA

-The 132nd Virtual Wing is deployed to the Persian Gulf in a capacity to provide assurance to the local area.
-Whilst deployed, the Wing will conduct training exercises and, if necessary, provide a reactionary defensive capacity for the local area.
+The 132nd Virtual Wing is based at Bodø Airbase, Norway.
+The 132nd conducts local training, advanced training and scenario training in the territory of Norway, Sweden and Finland.

-### Important information
+### Important information (Not updated from ATRM)
 * [How-to for external particpants](/ATRM_Brief/Pages/External.html)
 * [Carrier admin](/ATRM_Brief/Pages/Carrier.html)
 * [Navigation (FLIP v1.3)](https://cloud.132virtualwing.org/s/aw8dF8Cmxo2dcP2)